-The service is a restraint-free environment.
+The service is a restraint-free environment; restraint has not been used since 2017.
 This is supported by the governing body and policies and procedures.
-There were no residents using restraint at the time of audit.
 A comprehensive assessment, approval, and monitoring process, with regular reviews, is in place should restraint use be required in the future.
 A suitably qualified restraint coordinator manages the process.

-Restraint education/training is included at orientation and then annually, competencies are assessed.
+Restraint education/training is included at orientation and then annually.
+Competencies are assessed.
 Staff interviewed demonstrated a sound knowledge and understanding of providing least restrictive practice, de-escalation techniques, alternative interventions to restraint, and restraint monitoring.